 The following are household plants that require a lot of light, and therefore ideal for southern windows.

-Amaryllis, eight Hippeastrum (Hippeastrum)
+Amaryllis, or Hippeastrum (Hippeastrum)

 Every winter he grows up again.
 First, a floral arrow with 2-4 flowers appears, and then leaves.
 Start watering when the floral arrow is a few centimeters high.